Used to prevent pregnancy up to 5 days (120 hours) after unprotected sex.6.065934065934066Emergency Contraception

 - Your most reliable first step after accidents like unprotected sex or failed birth control.

 - Up to 5 days of very effective pregnancy prevention after sex – but some methods may decrease in effectiveness over time.

 - Certain emergency contraception is more effective the sooner it's taken, so some women choose to have a box on hand – just in case.

 - Can cause short-term irregular bleeding and cramps.

 - Emergency contraception should be a last resort – it should not be used regularly as an everyday birth control.

 Loading pricing data...

-Side effects for Emergency Contraception
+Side effect rates for Emergency Contraception